 What is Hyper Fetch?

 Hyper Fetch is a response to the needs related to all types of interaction with the server and maintaining high maintainability thanks to architectural patterns.
 You don't need fetch or axios to use our library, but if you want to - just do it!
 Creation of logic based on class patterns crystallized from my observations about the requests interactions in systems that need offline or even persistent cache and request queues.
 It was obvious for me to keep the logic around classes for those purposes but it also suited my philosophy of writing interceptors in tests, where the functional approach requires copying part of the setup or extracting it significantly around files.
-As one of the lazy type of developers, the most pleasant thing was to write a class based shared setup, where the tester or developer could connect to such a builder or a specific command, thanks to which he based everything on the current setup running in the application.
+As one of the lazy type of developers, the most pleasant thing was to write a class based shared setup, where the tester or developer could connect to such a client or a specific request, thanks to which he based everything on the current setup running in the application.
 Thanks to this approach, the tests were more maintainable, any changes in the structure were visible immediately thanks to typescript and the smaller config values were updated automatically, e.g. adding change to the name of the endpoint did not have to be corrected in the tests because it uses actual app setup.
 It is simply a convenient approach that allows you to focus on specific problems and develop the structure of the application through any plugins, utilities or other helpers that can be easily added and solve our problems.
 Most modules can be replaced with some custom logic additions, so choose whatever setup suits you - be it rest or graphql.
 With this library we respond to problems such as structure for interaction with the server, offline support, queue of requests coming out one by one, all at once or only the last one added during the shipment.
 We also try to solve issues such as persistent queues, where the user can turn off the application with requests ready to be sent, turn it on again and be able to send them.
 We are going to connect the native world and the web here, regardless of the js framework - but to be honest, we will focus mainly on react, when it comes to angular, vue etc - in this case we will rely on the help of the community.
 Speaking of the community - our approach to building this library should allow us to create a very wide number of plugins and extensions - we are very open to help in testing and development, but all software design decisions must be approved by the creators, especially at the beginning of the road, where testing and it may take us a while to cover everything with testing.

-Command is an interaction with a given endpoint.
+Request is an interaction with a given endpoint.
 During initialization, we set the path, method and a whole range of interesting options such as cache time, retries count etc. It keeps the configuration needed to execute the request or to dump it and save in queue storage to wait for its turn.
-The biggest advantage of Command is simplicity and the ability to quickly set the entire configuration - only one option is required - the endpoint(method is defaulted to GET).
+The biggest advantage of Request is simplicity and the ability to quickly set the entire configuration - only one option is required - the endpoint(method is defaulted to GET).

 Queues, Cache, Persistence and Offline